pulumiverse/katwalk/README.md

-# KatWalk Server - LLM API Server and IaC
+# Katwalk Server - LLM API Server and IaC

 > This repository is under construction.
 > Encouragement and or Bugs & PRs for enhancement are welcome!

 ## About:

-Katwalk is an llm model api server.
+Katwalk is a LLM model api server.
-In this repository you will find all code required to build a containerized LLM API service and deploy.
+In this repository you will find all code required to build and deploy a containerized LLM API service.

 ## Deployment options:
 - Locally with Docker